Perimeter of the southern Feral Woods

 HRA-319: Ubrelia’s not home without you, A.

-I ignored HRA and leapt forward, a burst of ESTREAM accelerating me from treetop to treetop, the iridescent particles trailing behind me as I traversed the forest canopy, my eyes rapidly scanning the spaces between the leaves.
+I ignored HRA and leapt forward, a burst of ESTRM accelerating me from treetop to treetop, the iridescent particles trailing behind me as I traversed the forest canopy, my eyes rapidly scanning the spaces between the leaves.
+Sparse beams of soft moonlight pierced through the veil of clouds in the sky above, and I danced around them, careful not to get caught in the light.

 This was my first solo sortie, and I could feel my heart pounding in my chest.
-Despite trying to stay calm, my nerves were definitely getting to me, and my senses were dulled by the adrenaline.
+Despite trying to stay calm, my nerves were definitely getting to me, and my senses were dulled by the fiery rush of adrenaline.

 KKS-93: You’re doing great, A.